-This easy blueberry banana bread recipe is simple to make and tastes great!
+This moist blueberry banana bread recipe is simple to make and tastes great!
 It is stuffed with juicy blueberries & ripe bananas.
 It is perfect as a tasty breakfast snack or a wonderful dessert.
-This recipe also looks great with the blueberries adding natural “coloring” to the banana bread.
+This banana bread also looks great with the blueberries adding natural “coloring”.

 Blueberry Banana Bread – Stuffed with Blueberries!